Yeast-Group Activation Packs (Yeast-GAP) - 02.12.14

-Johanson K, Allen PL, Lewis FC, Cubano LA, Hyman LE, Hyman LE, Hammond TG, Hammond TG.
+Johanson K, Allen PL, Allen PL, Lewis FC, Cubano LA, Hyman LE, Hyman LE, Hyman LE, Hammond TG, Hammond TG.
 Saccharomyces cerevisiae gene expression changes during rotating wall vessel suspension culture.
 Journal of Applied Physiology.
 2002; 93: 2171-2180.

 Wilson JW, Ott CM, Ramamurthy R, Porwollik S, McClelland M, Pierson DL, Nickerson CA. Low-Shear modeled microgravity alters the Salmonella enterica serovar typhimurium stress response in an RpoS-independent manner.
 Applied and Environmental Microbiology.
 2002; 68(11): 5408-5416.
 DOI: 10.1128/AEM.68.11.5408-5416.2002.

 Science @ NASA